You are here

 For 19 year old Kelli Gunter from Ceduna on South Australia’s west coast, going to university in Adelaide would be great, if she could afford to live there.

-Kelli applied to do a Bachelor of Psychological Science at Flinders University.
-However, Kelli said living in Adelaide prior to starting the course was difficult.
+Kellie applied to do a Bachelor of Psychological Science at Flinders University.
+However, Kellie said living in Adelaide prior to starting the course was difficult.

 “I struggled to financially support myself and I was unable to find reliable accommodation for the duration of my studies,” Kelli said.